uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

 ### 1. Installation Instructions

-Installation instructions are covered in the [Downloading Files Using the Gen3-client section](/gen3-resources/user-guide/access-data/#download-files-using-the-gen3-client).
+Installation instructions are covered in the [Downloading Files Using the Gen3-client section][client download].

 ### 2. Configure a Profile with Credentials

-Profile configuration instructions are covered in the [Downloading Files Using the Gen3-client section](/gen3-resources/user-guide/access-data/#download-files-using-the-gen3-client).
+Profile configuration instructions are covered in the [Downloading Files Using the Gen3-client section][client download].

 ### 3. Upload Data Files using the Gen3 Client

-The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files to and from a Gen3 data commons from the terminal or command prompt, respectively.
-These instructions will only cover the uploading capabilities.
-Please refer to [Download Files Using the Gen3 Client section](/gen3-resources/user-guide/access-data/#download-files-using-the-gen3-client) for instructions on downloading.

 For the typical data contributor, the `gen3-client upload` command should be used to upload data files to a Gen3 Data Commons.
 The commands `upload-single` and `upload-multiple` are used only in special cases, for example, when a file or collection of files are uploaded to specific GUIDs *after* generating structured data records for the files.
-These two commands are described in further detail in sections 7 and 8 below.
+These two commands are described in further detail in sections 3 and 4 below.

-When data files are uploaded to a Gen3 data common's object storage, they are assigned a unique, 128-bit ID called a ['GUID'](https://dataguids.org/), which stands for "globally unique identifier".
+When data files are uploaded to a Gen3 data common's object storage, they are assigned a unique, 128-bit ID called a [GUID][data guids], which stands for "globally unique identifier".
 GUIDs are generated by the system software, not provided by users, and they are stored in the property `object_id` of a data_file's structured data.

 When using the `gen3-client upload` command, a random, unique GUID will be generated and assigned to each data file that has been submitted, and an entry in the indexd database will be created for that file, which associates the storage location of the file with the file's object_id ("did" in the indexd record, see below for more details).